 • 1st floor beside the Cafeteria

 In order to support students from a health perspective, our campuses have gym facilities including weight training rooms with the equipment necessary for a healthy workout.
 At the gyms we have trainers residing nearby and students can use the facilities free of charge.
-If you wish to use the training room, you are required to take an orientation before using.
-The course will be held on an irregular basis during term of classes.
+If you wish to use the training room, you are required to attend a brief orientation before use.
+The orientations are held on an irregular basis during each semester.

-- You must present your gym ID card (to be issued after taking an orientation) at the Management Office of Gymnasium.
+- You must present your gym ID card (to be issued after taking an orientation) at when checking in at the gym.

-- To use the training room, you have to make a reservation at the Management Office of each Gymnasium.
+- To attend an orientation to use the training room, you must to make a reservation at the front desk or Management Office of your campus's gym in advance.

 • Kinugasa Gymnasium